 – Eat mindfully: Slow down, chew your food very thoroughly, and enjoy each and every morsel of food.
 Knowing that you only have this one plate should help you stay more present while you are eating and force you to slow down to make your food last a little longer.
 This also means plate your food and sit down to eat— no standing next to the hors d’oeuvre table munching away handful by handful on the mixed nuts or cheese and crackers.
 You’ll end up eating much more than you intended and most likely start to feel gassy and bloated.
 And no one invited those two to the party.

-– Make a healthier choice: I’m not one to say no drinking (I’m not going to make you do something I don’t do ;)), but there’s a difference between a glass of wine and a big cup of eggnog or a margarita.
+– Make a healthier choice: I’m not one to say no drinking (practice what you preach ), but there’s a difference between a glass of wine and a big cup of eggnog or a margarita.
 When having alcohol, choose red or white wine (organic is even better, as usual) or a clear liquor (vodka, gin, or tequila) with club soda and fresh squeezed lime juice.
 This will keep the sugar and empty calories down while allowing you to enjoy a cocktail, guilt-free.

-– See tip#1: hydrate: Funny how this snuck back in here.
-As you drink alcohol you want to continue consuming water, so that you avoid getting dehydrated or lose complete judgement and end up housing the entire bread bowl.
+– See tip#1: hydrate: As you drink alcohol you want to continue consuming water, so that you avoid getting dehydrated or lose complete judgement and end up housing the entire bread bowl.
 In between each drink try to have a glass of water or seltzer.

 – BYO: Going elsewhere for the holidays?
 Make your favorite healthy dessert to bring with, so that you have a delicious, but healthy option to enjoy.
 This way you can have your cake and eat it too ;).

-– Sharing is caring: Want to try some of the delicious treats from the dessert buffet table?
+– Sharing is caring: Want to try some of the delicious treats from the dessert buffet?
 Grab your significant other, your sister, or your friend and share a couple treats that look best.
 This way you’re getting a taste, but not over doing it.

 – Make it worth your while: There’s no fun in being super restrictive and hard on yourself all holiday season long, so while I highly recommend making the healthiest choices you can, it’s important to also enjoy the holidays- and food is a big part of that.
 So, pick one or two desserts that seem really worth it to you and enjoy it!
 After all, if you’ve been following these other tips, then you deserve it.